Jon Toth: Detroit Lions

 On December 22, 2020, Toth was signed to the practice squad by the Detroit Lions.
 He was released on January 11, 2021.

 Washington Football Team / Commanders

 Toth was signed by the Washington Football Team on August 9, 2021.
 He was waived on August 24 but re-signed two days later.
-He was then waived on August 31, re-signed to the practice squad one day later, and released again on August 9.
+He was then waived on August 31, re-signed to the practice squad one day later, and released again on September 8.
 He returned to the team on November 8, being signed to the practice squad.
 He was elevated to the active roster for their game against the Seattle Seahawks, and reverted back afterwards.
 He was promoted to the active roster on December 11, 2021.

 On August 30, 2022, Toth was waived by the Commanders and signed to the practice squad the next day.
 He was released again on October 4, 2022.

 St. Louis BattleHawks

-Toth was selected in the 2023 XFL Draft by the St. Louis BattleHawks.
+Toth was selected in the 2023 XFL draft by the St. Louis BattleHawks.
+He was released on August 16, 2023.